minio/docs/source/reference/minio-mc/mc-replicate-edit.rst

    for replication after enabling the rule.
-You must explicitly enable replication of existing objects by including ``"existing-objects"`` to the list of replication features specified to :mc-cmd-option:`mc replicate edit replicate`.
+You must explicitly enable replication of existing objects by including ``"existing-objects"`` to the list of replication features specified to :mc-cmd:`mc replicate edit --replicate`.
 See :ref:`minio-replication-behavior-existing-objects` for more information.

-.. mc-cmd:: storage-class
+.. mc-cmd:: --storage-class
-   :option:

    *Optional*  Specify the MinIO :ref:`storage class <minio-ec-storage-class>` to apply to replicated objects.

-.. mc-cmd:: tags
+.. mc-cmd:: --tags
-   :option:

    *Optional* Specify one or more ampersand ``&`` separated key-value pair tags which MinIO uses for filtering objects to replicate.
 For example: